Data visualization is the go-to method when you want quick insights into your data.

 Did you know you can supercharge your Google Sheets with add-ons to access visually stunning and ready-to-go Overlapping Bar Graphs?

-Yes, you can increase the functionality of your tool and access ready-made Overlapping Bar Chart in Google Sheets for your data stories.
+Yes, you can increase the functionality of your tool and access a ready-made Overlapping Bar Graph as well as a Side-by-Side Bar graph in Google Sheets for your data stories.

 The add-on we recommend you to use is ChartExpo.